tisma95/articles/flutter/simple_localization_flutter_app/simple_localization_flutter_app_en.md

 The method **translation(key)** inside class **AppLocalization** will return the translation string according to **key** and **lang**.

 To translate a string in an application screen, this format must be used:
-For example, in the application, if we use :
+For example, in the application, if we use:

 - **AppLocalization(lang: "en").translate('message')** will return "Hello World !"
 - **AppLocalization(lang: "fr").translate('message')** will return "Bonjour tout le monde !"